nancwang/covid/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  --area AREA  Give a place name in England to highlight the result in
+  --area AREA  Give a place name in UK to highlight the result in
-               history, eg. Oxford
+               history, eg. Oxford or Edinburgh
   --type TYPE  Option, give a area type, ltla, utla, region, or nation